 Months of entry

-The MSc is delivered by a team of experienced academics and leading specialist front-line lead practitioners, enabling graduates to leave with the most up-to-date level of knowledge.
-The aims of our course are for you to develop:
+The MSc is delivered by a team of leading edge academics and national/international leaders in cardiovascular health, including: cardiologists, nurses, physiotherapists, exercise scientists, dietitians, nutritionists, surgeons and public health specialists this enables graduates to leave with the most up-to-date level of knowledge.

 Qualification and course duration